MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-prereq.md

 ## What skills do I need to have to use binary classification?
 - The person creating the binary classification model should know enough about the business in question to understand the meaning of a data set.

 - Since no coding is needed to create an AI model in AI Builder, you do not need to be a developer or data scientist to use the AI Builder binary classification model.
-If you are not familiar with a certain concept, you can use Tips and Help.
+If you are not familiar with a certain concept, select the **Tips** and **Help** links in AI Builder.

 ## What data do I need?
 - Your data must be in Common Data Service.
 For more information go to the [Common Data Service](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro) section of PowerApps on Microsoft Docs.